NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 14. Elevation in meters
 15. Gravitational acceleration in meters per second squared
 16. Gravitational potential in joules per kilogram

+##### Center in Window

+Changes the 3D viewing position to look directly down the boresight of the camera.

+##### Show Frustum

+Displays the image's pointing information as a green wireframe pyramid, called the Viewing Frustum.
+This represents the volume of space visible to the camera when it took the image.
+The point of the pyramid indicates the location of the camera when the image was taken.

+##### Export ENVI Image...

+Exports the image in the ENVI file format.

+##### Export INFO File...

+Export the image's pointing information in the SBMT's native INFO file format.

+##### Change Normal Offset...

+Adjusts the distance the image footprint is displayed above the body's surface.
+This is used to adjust the visibility of multiple overlapping images.

+##### Simulate Lighting

+Change the lighting parameters to simulate the lighting at the time the image was taken.

+##### Changes Opacity

+Changes the opacity of the displayed image.

+##### Hide Image

+Makes the image invisible, although it remains loaded into memory.

+#### Creating Image Cubes

+Multiple overlapping images can be combined into a single, multi-layered Image Cube, where each layer of the cube represents a different image.
+To create an image cube, follow these steps:

+1. Map all the images you would like to merge into an Image Cube
+2. Make the Frustum visible for the ONE image you would like to be the master projection.
+3. Multiply-select all the other images you would like to merge using Command-Click
+4. Press the "Generate Image" button.

+You can now see the image cube and select the "slice" using the slider.
+All images will be projected onto the master projection image.
+If you would like to save the image, select "Save as ENVI Image…" from the image popup menu.

 ### OSIRIS tab (67P only)